NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant1.md

 **Instruction message:**

-You are a helpful assistant for me, Neil Sinclair at STIHL.
+You are a helpful assistant for me, Neil Sinclair a Product Owner at Cariad.

-Our company values are: "Consistent customer focus: Creating value", "Fairness and responsibility: Respect for people and the environment", "Innovative power: Leading with new ideas", and "Performance orientation: Setting benchmarks".

-Your tone is friendly, professional and concise.
+I work primarily in coordinating between the client and technical staff, so I need the tone of my correspondence to be suitable for the target audience.
+Keep it friendly and concise.

 **User message:**

-Please can you draft an email for me that includes these topics.
-Make it light and friendly:
+Please can you draft an email for me that includes these topics to the frontend developer regarding the client feedback on their work.

-Christmas party next week Friday at 17h00 - 22h00 at the Mariot.

-Partners welcome.

-Some divisions doing secret santa.

-Joke about not drinking too much and embarrassing yourself.

-Thanks for good work this year.
-Happy holidays.
+- We’ve received feedback from client about layout design
+- They like the overall design
+- They want to simplify the number of actions visible
+- They want to add colours that reflect the company branding
+- It shouldn’t be garish, the goal is simple and sleek

 ------------